bradfrost/atomic-design/chapter-1.md

 ### Consistently awesome

 **Web style guides promote consistency and cohesion** across a user interface.
-This consistency benefits both the people who create these interfaces but also their users.
+This consistency benefits both the people who create these interfaces and also their users.

 I recently visited my health insurance provider’s website to pay my bill.
 In the course of five clicks, I was hit with four distinct interface designs, some of which looked like they were last touched in 1999.
 This inconsistent experience put the burden on me, the user, to figure out what went where and how to interpret disparate interface elements.
 By the time I got to the payment form, I felt like I couldn’t trust the company to successfully and securely process my payment.